Different Types of Pronouns!

 A pronoun is a word that is used instead of a noun.
-I, we, you, he, she, it, they, are pronouns.
+I, we, you, he, she, it, and they, are pronouns.

 Example: